HenrikBengtsson/startup/vignettes/startup-intro.md

 to your `~/.Rprofile`.
 The file will be created if missing.
 This will also create directories `~/.Renviron.d/` and `~/.Rprofile.d/` if missing.
 To find the location of these folder on Windows, use `normalizePath("~")` - it's often located under `C:\Users\Alice\Documents\`.

 Alternatively to the above installation setup, you can just add `try(startup::startup())` to your `~/.Rprofile` file manually.
 The reason for using `try()` is for the case when startup is not installed and you try to install it, e.g. after upgrading R to a new major release.
-Without `try()`, R will fails to install the startup package (or any other package) because the R profile startup script produces an error complaining about startup not being available.
+Without `try()`, R will fail to install the startup package (or any other package) because the R profile startup script produces an error complaining about startup not being available.